 Figure 2.
-CP and SDI system costs as related to field size. (after O'Brien et al., 1998) The annual interest rate can be entered as a variable, but is currently assumed to be 8.5%.
+CP and SDI system costs as related to field size. (after O'Brien et al., 1998)

+The annual interest rate can be entered as a variable, but is currently assumed to be 8.0%.
 The total interest costs over the life of the two systems were converted to an average annual interest cost for this analysis.
-Annual insurance costs were assumed to be 0.25% of each total system cost, but can be changed if better information is available.
-It is unclear whether insurance can be obtained for SDI systems and if SDI insurance rates would be lower or higher than CP systems.
+Annual insurance costs were assumed to be 1.6% of the total system cost for the center pivot sprinkler and 0.6% for the SDI system, but can be changed if better information is available.
+The lower value for the SDI was based on the assumption that only about 40% of the system might be insurable.
 Many of the SDI components are not subject to the climatic conditions that are typically insured hazards for CP systems.
-However, system failure risk is probably higher with SDI systems which might influence any obtainable insurance rate.
-Production cost assumptions and estimates The economic analysis expresses the results as an advantage or disadvantage of CP systems over SDI in net returns to land and management.
+However, system failure risk is probably greater with SDI systems which might influence any obtainable insurance rate.
+The cost of insurance is a minor factor in the economic comparison when using the current values.

+Production cost assumptions and estimates

+The economic analysis expresses the results as an advantage of SDI or alternatively CP systems in net returns to land and management.
 Thus, many fixed costs do not affect the analysis and can be ignored.
 Additionally, the analysis does not indicate if either system is ultimately profitable for corn production under the assumed current economic conditions.

-Production costs were adapted from KSU estimates (Dumler et al., 2007).
+Production costs were adapted from KSU estimates (Dumler et al., 2008).
 A listing of the current costs is available on the CF worksheet (tab) (Figure 3) and the user can enter new values to recalculate variable costs that more closely match their conditions.
 The sum of these costs would become the new suggested Total Variable Costs on the Main worksheet (tab), but the user must manually change the input value on the Main worksheet (White input cell box) for the economic comparison to take effect.
 The user may find it easier to just change the differential production costs between the systems on the Main tab rather than changing the baseline assumptions on the CF tab.
 This will help maintain integrity of the baseline production cost assumptions.